Maveyyl/EssenceTD/README.md

 - Everything is ugly and to be redesigned

 ### Code refactor, organization and structure
+- refactor stores to have different name/to inherit from a generic store script
 - Place game logic into the game_logic global object as much as possible for easy balance tweak
 - Try to get as much text resources as possible (scn->tscn)
 - Utils function for map such as "find all monsters in a circle" to be put in a separate utilitary file